Luis Urías Preview, Player Props: Red Sox vs. Orioles

-The Boston Red Sox and Luis Urias, who went 1-for-2 with an RBI last time in action, battle Jack Flaherty and the Baltimore Orioles at Fenway Park, Saturday at 4:10 PM ET.
+Luis Urias is available when the Boston Red Sox take on Grayson Rodriguez and the Baltimore Orioles at Fenway Park Sunday at 1:35 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Rays.
+In his last action (on September 5 against the Rays) he went 1-for-2 with an RBI.

 Luis Urías Game Info & Props vs. the Orioles